Knoydart Bunkhouse, Inverie, Knoydart, By Mallaig, Inverness-shire PH41 4PL

 This accommodation allows dogs by arrangement, is by the sea, is near mountains, is available to individuals, is an 'Eco Hostel', has a pub within walking distance and is on the ideal for retreats page.

-Knoydart is accessible only by boat or a long, satisfying walk in around the coast or through the hills.
+Knoydart provides a true sense of serenity as it is accessible only by boat or a long, satisfying walk in around the coast or through the hills.

 Our sister community enterprise, the Foundation Shop & Off-licence is located in the central part of Inverie village, about a 15 minute walk from the Bunkhouse.
 You can get your delicious Knoydart wild venison here, and choose from Scottish craft beers, gins, malts and a selection of wine.
 You will also find unique Knoydart gifts including quality locally made products, maps, walks leaflets, books and postcards.